afrinyouaremine/Mission-Heart-Robbery/README.md

   <div class="card">
     <h2>Hi Afrin…</h2>
     <p style="text-align:left">
 <p>First of all… please...
 Don’t freak out.
-Nobody’s proposing  at least not now.. 😌</p>
+Nobody’s proposing... at least not now.. 😌</p>

-<p>I honestly don’t know when it happened or how it happened… but somewhere along the way, you quietly became important to me.</p>
+<p>I honestly don’t know when it happened and how but somewhere along the way, you quietly became important to me... </p>

-<p>So this?
+<p>So... this?
 This is just a small gift.
 Nothing heavy.
 Nothing dramatic.
-Ah.. okey sorry little dramatic I just wanted to show you how I feel.
-Please accept it… (and let’s be honest, you don’t really have another option 😉).</p>
+Ah.. okey sorry little dramatic..
+I just really wanted to show you how I feel. so..
+Please accept it… (to be honest you don’t really have another option 😉).</p>

 <p>I’m not expecting anything in return.
-No special treatment.
-No privileges.
+No special treatment and privileges.
 Not even a change in the way you see me.</p>

 <p>I just wanted to make you smile.
 That’s it.</p>